 In June 2019, Illinois governor J.B.
 Pritzker signed an executive order legalizing and regulating sports betting within the state.
 By the summer of 2020, several online sportsbooks were fully operational and accepting wagers, with the first accepted wager being placed in March of 2020 by BetRivers sportsbook.
-As of February 2021, there are currently 5 online sportsbooks for residents of Illinois to choose from.

 The 6th largest state in the US does have some restrictions, however.
 Players must be at least 21 years of age and wagers must be placed within state lines.
 Betting on in-state amateur teams, such as the University of Illinois or Northwestern, is strictly prohibited.
 Betting on your own sport as a player, coach, referee or other principle is also illegal for obvious reasons.

 Due to the size of Illinois and the reputation of Chicago as a very sports-oriented city, one would assume that there is a bright future ahead for legalized online sports betting in the state.

 Illinois’ sports betting total wagers topped $435 million in October 2020 alone and will undoubtedly continue to rise as more operators enter the market.